Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 If your average customer stays with you for six months, and you increase that by one month, you’ll increase your revenue by 16%.

-Why do customers cancel subscriptions?
+Why do loyal customers cancel subscriptions?

-Too much focus on acquisition — getting new customers is important for your growth, but keeping them is far more important.
+Getting new customers is important for your growth, but keeping them is far more important.

 Many streaming services, for example, offer discounts to new customers for the first couple of months but neglect to provide any incentivizing deals for their loyal subscribers.
 We all know someone who’s hopped around to every gym and fitness class in the city to take advantage of their free or discounted rates for new members.

 The best subscription programs make sure they don’t lose sight of the big picture by focusing solely on bringing more customers into the business.

-If you neglect to take care of your long term subscribers your customer loyalty will suffer and your churn will go up.
+If you neglect to take care of your long-term subscribers, your customer loyalty will suffer and your churn will go up.

-You don’t deliver the same value anymore —the primary reason a customer first bought from you is likely because you were offering something valuable to them.
+The primary reason a customer first bought from you is likely because you were offering something valuable to them.

 They decided to become a subscriber because they wanted to fulfill this product need each month, and your recurring service seemed like the best option.